 Senior Director of Legal Affairs and General Counsel

 Arizona State University, J.D.
 (1996)

 University of Arizona, Master of Public Health (2016)

 As a child, my family co-owned a ranch with the Sandra Day O’Connor family.
 When Justice O’Connor elevated to the Supreme Court, I was fortunate enough to spend time with her when we both worked in Washington, D.C.
 Her and I would talk about the importance of law as a tool, and how to use it in a way that would benefit other people.
 That is what inspired me to get my law degree.

-I have worked for Mountain Park for more than 15 years in total, first starting as outside counsel and then joining as the HR Director in 2012.
+I have worked for Mountain Park for almost two decades in total, first starting as outside counsel and then joining as the HR Director in 2012.
 In my current role, I serve as Mountain Park’s lawyer and lead our legal team in providing advice on all matters to advance our mission of care.
 I also coordinate the work of outside lawyers when specialized legal expertise is required.
 I chose to work closer with Mountain Park because of its mission and how focused and passionate the people who work here are.
 I hope Mountain Park continues to grow and provide excellent quality service to more people.
 One thing I always try to keep in mind is that at times we all get bogged down and frustrated, but we’re all here working toward the same thing.

 Outside of work, I have four kids, two biological and two that were adopted, one from China and one from Ethiopia.
 I’m the founder of a nonprofit, Henry’s Hope that was inspired by my son—who wanted to make sure all children with life-threatening and terminal diseases had access to healthcare.
 I am fortunate to get up every morning, have the kids that I do, and be able to come to a job I love where I can make a difference.

 Fun Fact: I love independent films and have been to several Sundance Festivals over the years.

 Senior Director of Grants & Programs and Compliance Officer